0100101101011010/food/foodventures/_posts/2019-06-02-what-i-ate-busy-but-healthy.md

 ![korean spicy chicken](/food/foodventures/images/nuri-village-spicy chicken.jpg){:width="48%"}{: .image-left}

-And finally, for a linner (late lunch/early dinner?) we walked to Nuri Village.
+For a linner (late lunch/early dinner?) we walked to Nuri Village.
 I've wanted to try Nuri for a while now, ever since it opened earlier this year, since we have a serious lack of decent Korean restaurants in the plaza.
 Because the restaurant is still fairly new, everything inside looked clean and shiny, so it was a nice place to have a sit-down meal.

 I ordered a refreshing bowl of cold buckwheat noodles, but the real highlight was Kevin's order of a whole spicy chicken.
 I feel like the picture doesn't do justice to just how massive this plate was.
 Two servers carried it to our table.
 I honestly felt scared just to be in the presence of so much *meat*.